 Part 1: Autobiographical Statement (2-3 Pages)

-- What are the societal contributions to the origin and maintenance of this problem?
+· What are the social structures that contribute to the origin and maintenance of this social inequity?

-- Why does this problem deserve public attention and resources?
+· Why does this social justice issue deserve public attention and resources?

-- Describe some possible ways for social workers to address the problem, including leadership roles you might undertake.
+· Describe some specific possible ways for social workers to address the issue.
+Include a discussion of leadership roles you might undertake to address this issue.

-- If relevant, and space permitting, include any personal experiences that have contributed to your identification and understanding of the problem.
+· If relevant, and space permitting, include any personal experiences that have contributed to your identification and understanding of the issue.

-Part 3: Advanced Standing Concentration Rationale (half page; approximately 200-300 words)
+Part 3: Advanced Standing Specialization Rationale (half page; approximately 200-300 words)

-Please provide your reasoning for selecting your stated first choice concentration.
+Please restate your first choice specialization and provide reasoning for your selection.
 How might specializing in this area help you to achieve your social work career goals?
-If you identified a second choice option, please briefly highlight why you might also consider specializing in this area.
+If you identified a second choice option, please briefly describe why you might also consider specializing in this area.